carbon-language/carbon-lang/flang/documentation/mod-files.md

 - Checksum of the body of the current file
 - Modules we depend on and the checksum of their module file when the current module file is created
-- Source file dependency information?
-- Compilation options?
+- The source file that produced the `.mod` file?
+This could be used in error messages.

 ### Body